aws-samples/aws-modernization-with-snyk-container-security/content/10_prerequisites/17_SnykSetup.md

 sudo mv ./snyk /usr/local/bin/
 ```

+## Authenticating the Snyk CLI
-In Cloud9 environments, you will need to authenticate on the CLI with your Auth token.
+In both AWS-hosted events and self-paced environments, you will need to authenticate the CLI with your Auth token.
 Previously, you should have created an Auth token.
 If not, navigate to your Snyk Account (https://app.snyk.io/account), and get your AUTH_TOKEN by clicking into your Account Settings -> Auth Token section.

 In the KEY field, click your “click to show” box to copy your Auth token.